DramaShare Ministries

 Bum approaches Mark 1: Hey mister (lady).
 Can ya spare some change?

-Mark 1, scowls, shakes head, looks back at traffic light.
+Mark 1 scowls, shakes head, looks back at traffic light.

 Pause another 30 seconds while the only action will be the bum looking around, trying to decide who to approach next.

-Walk light comes on.
 All actors move ahead in a kind of orderly confusion in a wide circle.

 The Don't Walk light comes on.
 The actors will continue on, ending up back where they started at the same corner.

 Actors stand waiting for a walk light.
-The bum will again will survey the crowd for a receptive mark.
+The bum will again survey the crowd for a receptive mark.

-Mark, annoyed: Look there's a Salvation Army just down the street.
+Mark 2, annoyed: Look there's a Salvation Army just down the street.
 That's where you ought to go!

 Walk light comes on.
 All actors except bum again move about, again ending up at corner as Don't Walk sign again comes on.

 Actor 1 who is casually dressed comes to front of the group as they are waiting at the corner.
+He is looking around, suddenly stops, cups his hand to his ear as he listens.

 All actors glance at Actor 1, disinterested then look away, back to the street light.